nginxinc/nginx-one-workshops/labs/lab5/readme.md

 <br/>

-### Deploy an R33 instance
+### Deploy an R34 instance

-Release 33 of NGINX Plus now requires NGINX Agent to be installed along with a license for NGINX One (Not to be confused with the NGINX One Console you are working with today).
+Starting with Release 33, NGINX Plus requires NGINX Agent to be installed along with a license for NGINX One (Not to be confused with the NGINX One Console you are working with today).
 It is not as painful as some have been led to believe.
-Let's add a new R33 instance to your lab setup.
+You will now add the latest version of an instance to your lab setup.

 1. First you need the NGINX One `license.jwt` file which you can get from [my.f5.com](https://my.f5.com).
 Create a new file in the lab5 folder called `license.jwt` and paste the contents into it.
 If you are in the F5 UDF environment, this has been done for you.
 The $JWT environment variable should still be set from the earlier labs, but you can check it.
 If it is not there, add the license to an environment variable as you did previously: